-Enterprise Architect provides comprehensive support for requirements modeling, particularly through the Specification Manager, which you can use to: display existing model diagram elements in text format; edit sets of new requirements imported from a document, spreadsheet or Requirements Management tool; or create new requirement elements from scratch, building them up from text entries.
+Enterprise Architect provides comprehensive support for Requirement Modeling, particularly through the Specification Manager, which you can use to: display existing model diagram elements in text format; edit sets of new requirements imported from a document, spreadsheet or Requirements Management tool; or create new Requirement elements from scratch, building them up from text entries.

-You can also generate a starter SysML Requirements model from templates supplied in the Model Wizard (Ctrl+Shift+M).
+You can also generate a starter SysML Requirements model from templates supplied in the 'Create from Pattern' tab (Model Wizard) (Ctrl+Shift+M).
 These include: